Autumn Gear Guide

 Need motivation now that temps are dropping?
 Get excited to ride with our guide!Download Now

 Useful tips and gear advice to help you keep your e-bike safe and secure.

 E-Bikes come in many different shapes and sizes and many different price tags.
-This year we serviced close to 200 participants in our E-Bike Lending Library that hosted nine different e-bike models ranging from 1200 – 6500 USD.
-To give participants piece of mind while they borrowed an e-bike we teamed up with ABUS Locks and equipped each e-bike with a Bordo Granit XPlus as the base lock to ensure the frame and wheel were kept secure.
-We advised all participants to bring a second lock which could be used to secure the bike to a bike racks, a pole that isn’t removable and hopefully move thieves along to the next bike that might be an easier target.
-There are a few things to consider when choosing your lock stack, so we’ve compiled a few tips that can help keep your e-bike safe and secure so you can enjoy it for years to come.
+This year we serviced close to 200 participants in our E-Bike Lending Library that hosted nine different e-bike models ranging from $1200 – $6500 USD.
+To give participants piece of mind while they borrowed an e-bike we teamed up with ABUS Locks and equipped each e-bike with a Bordo Granit XPlus to ensure the frame and wheel were kept secure.
+We advised all participants to bring a second lock because thieves tend to move along to bikes that appear to be an easier target.
+There are a few other things to consider when choosing your lock stack, so we’ve compiled a few tips that can help keep your e-bike safe and secure so you can enjoy it for years to come.

 Locking Your E-Bike While On the Move

 Once you have arrived at your destination the joy of the commute is replaced with the fear of leaving your e-bike unattended.
 A common feeling felt by all bicyclist’s, e-bike or not.
 Depending on how long you are leaving your e-bike for your first consideration should be where to lock it.